Meteor (mobile network): Meteor Ireland Music Awards

 Meteor sponsored Ireland's national music awards annually, becoming known at one point as The Meteors, until their cancellation in 2011.

 Sponsorship

 Meteor sponsored RTÉ One's travel show No Frontiers and the second season of TV3's The Apprentice.
 They have since removed their sponsorship of The Apprentice, while RTÉ have since replaced No Frontiers with a new holiday show, Getaways.

-Censorship
+Copyright Enforcement

-On 30 January 2012, it came to light in the online newspaper broadsheet.ie that Meteor opted to censor their network despite this being in breach of Irish law and there being no legal requirement to do so.
+On the 1st of September 2009, Meteor and eircom began regulating access to the Pirate Bay with a "three strike" system, in compliance with a High Court order issued to eircom as a result of a court case between themselves and the Irish Recorded Music Association.
+This system was challenged by the Data Protection Commissioner (DPC) in 2010, but was overruled by the High Court.
+The DPC issued an order to eircom to halt this system in 2011, citing a ruling by the European Court of Justice.
+They continued to voluntarily completely block access to the Pirate Bay for some time after, however eircom does not block the Pirate Bay as of 2024.